 Idaho Agricultural Experiment Station

 The Idaho Agricultural Experiment Station is the research arm of the College of Agricultural and Life Sciences.
 Applied and fundamental research programs provide a technological base to assist the agricultural industries and rural development in the state and region.
 Graduate education at the M.S. and Ph.D. levels is an integral part of most research projects.
-Research Centers located at Aberdeen, Boise, Caldwell, Dubois, Kimberly, Moscow, Parma, Sandpoint, Salmon/Carmen, Tetonia, Post Falls, and Twin Falls provide opportunities to conduct locally-relevant applied and basic research.
-Off-campus research centers represent a significant component of the college’s and university’s research capacity in terms of personnel, facilities and experimental land resources.
+Research Centers located in Aberdeen, Boise, Caldwell, Dubois, Kimberly, Moscow, Parma, Sandpoint, Salmon/Carmen, Tetonia, Post Falls, and Twin Falls provide opportunities to conduct locally-relevant applied and basic research.
+Off-campus research centers represent a significant component of the college’s and university’s research capacity in terms of personnel, facilities, and experimental land resources.
 Over 40 of the college’s research faculty and over 100 research support staff are stationed at these centers.
 Facilities have an experiment land resource exceeding 4,000 acres.
-Cooperative research programs involving a number of USDA Agricultural Research Service scientists and Federal laboratory facilities exist at Aberdeen, Dubois, Kimberly, Moscow, and Parma.
+Cooperative research programs involving a number of USDA Agricultural Research Service scientists and Federal laboratory facilities exist in Aberdeen, Dubois, Kimberly, Moscow, and Parma.

 Idaho Cooperative Fish and Wildlife Research Unit

-The cooperative program involving UI, College of Natural Resources, the U.S. Geological Survey, and the Wildlife Management Institute in Washington, D.C., conducts research to find answers to a broad spectrum of questions relating to the management and viability of fish and wildlife resources.
+This cooperative program involving UI, College of Natural Resources, the U.S. Geological Survey, and the Wildlife Management Institute in Washington, D.C. conducts research to find answers to a broad spectrum of questions relating to the management and viability of fish and wildlife resources.
 Issues addressed are of local, national, and international interest.
 Graduate students are trained at both the master's and doctoral levels.
 The unit provides in-service training for new and established conservation agency employees and provides technical assistance and information to the public and to federal and state organizations.

 Idaho Cooperative Park Studies Unit

 The UI Cooperative Park Studies Unit in the College of Natural Resources applies the results of sociological and biological research to the management of parks, preserves, and recreation areas.
 Because major funding comes from the National Park Service, the unit has a primary responsibility to conduct research related to the mission of the NPS and the management of the national park system.
-An important responsibility of the unit is technical assistance to park staffs, working directly with resource managers to help solve management problems.
+An important responsibility of the unit is technical assistance to park staff, working directly with resource managers to help solve management problems.